 COMMISSIONING ACTIVITIES

 Attend regularly scheduled Commissioning Team meetings, separate from other project meetings and occurring at intervals deemed appropriate by the CxA.
-Typically meetings will be held one per month at the beginning, increasing to one per week for the last third of the project.
+Typically, meetings will be held once per month at the beginning, increasing to one per week for the last third of the project.

 Solely when dictated by the CxA, on some projects the Commissioning Team meetings will be held as part of regular project construction meetings.